 When you load the EAExample model, its default diagram 'Getting Started' is loaded.
 The 'Getting Started' diagram contains a series of links to other diagrams that relate to different modeling domains, such as Business Modeling or Systems Modeling, as well as some of the tasks you might want to perform in Enterprise Architect, such as Project Management and Publishing.
 Double-clicking on a diagram link will open the diagram.
 The next level of diagrams typically contain a description and some instructions on how to access related features in Enterprise Architect, and further links to model examples for that area of interest.

 As an example, try double-clicking on 'Requirements Model' in the 'Getting Started' diagram, then 'Tracing Requirements' on the next diagram. and finally 'Traceability Diagrams' on the diagram with the heading 'Traceability'.
 This will bring you to an example of a Traceability Diagram.

 You will find a description of what is on the Traceability Diagram, why it is useful and how to create one for yourself.
-You can right-click on the diagram itself - or its elements - and 'Find' them in the Project Browser to see where the elements come from and how they relate to each other.
+You can right-click on the diagram itself - or its elements - and 'Find' them in the Browser window to see where the elements come from and how they relate to each other.

 Webinars and Video Resources